TIGERs-Mannheim/AutoReferee/README.md

 All configuration options are available via the **Cfg** tab.
 The **Cfg** tab itself contains multiple tabs to modify parameters of different parts of the application.
 You can then make the necessary modifications and **Apply** them.
 To make the changes persistent, press **Save** to write them to disk.
 Press **Reload** to reread all currently applied values.

 ### Vision port
 The application will try to receive vision frames from **224.5.23.2:10006** by default.
-If you want to change this behavior navigate to the **user** section and select `edu.tigers.sumatra->cam->SSLVisionCam`.
+You can change the default address and port in [config/moduli/moduli.xml](config/moduli/moduli.xml).

 ## Referee port
 The application will try to receive referee messages from **224.5.23.1:10003** by default.
-The port can be changed in [config/moduli/moduli.xml](config/moduli/moduli.xml).
+You can change the default address and port in [config/moduli/moduli.xml](config/moduli/moduli.xml).

 ### AutoRef detectors
 The behavior of the autoRef can be altered through the **autoreferee** config section.
 It contains parameters for the